-Annie Bosko has earned well-deserved recognition in the music industry as a gifted singer, songwriter and performer.
+Annie Bosko, Musician Annie Bosko has earned well-deserved recognition in the music industry as a gifted singer, songwriter and performer.
 She has entertained audiences of 300,000 people, played the Grand Ole Opry, sang for the Los Angeles Lakers and Dodgers, received a standing ovation at Ryman Auditorium and has toured the country opening for acts such as Dierks Bentley, Blake Shelton, Martina McBride, Wynona Judd, Big & Rich, Pat Benetar and more.
 She has shared the stage and performed with Adele, Darius Rucker, Andrea Bocelli, Josh Groban and many others.
 She has written songs for Willie Nelson, Jessica Simpson, Marie Osmond, Ty Herndon, Rita Wilson and more.
 Her single, "Crooked Halo" was featured as a 'Highway Find' on Sirius XM The Highway, and the music video topped the charts on CMT.
 Rolling Stone magazine praised her as the #2 new country artist to watch, describing her as the "California girl next door with the country-pop delivery of Sheryl Crow."
 Passionate about using her voice and music to uplift those who need it most, Annie has woven universal themes of vulnerability and empowerment throughout her songs.
 She produced a concert to support First Responders during the pandemic, writing and performing the song "Fighter" in their honor.
 She then wrote and performed her inspiring song "Silver Lining" for the ICAN Child Abuse Prevention Month YouTube video honoring children and their artwork, expressing concerns and hopes for preventing harm to children.
 This song has reached thousands of children and has become the ICAN Anthem.

-Jack Dylan Grazer, Actor

-Jack Dylan Grazer is an award winning young actor whose credits include: IT (2017) as Eddie Kaspbrak, Shazam (2019) as Captain Marvel Jr., Ron's Gone Wrong (2021) as Barney Pudowski, Luca (2021) as Alberto Scorfano, and starring in the HBO series, We Are Who We Are (2020) as Fraser Wilson.
+Jack Dylan Grazer, Actor Jack Dillon Grazer is an award winning young actor whose credits include: IT (2017) as Eddie Kaspbrak, Shazam (2019) as Captain Marvel Jr., Ron's Gone Wrong (2021) as Barney Pudowski, Luca (2021) as Alberto Scorfano, and starring in the HBO series, We are Who We Are(2020) as Fraser Wilson.
 His roles have promoted positive images and messages of inclusion.
-He is being honored for his positive impact on the youth of Los Angeles and around the world, and his exceptional contribution to the LA County Child Abuse Prevention Month.
-Even though he had just wrapped as star of the HBO series "We Are Who We Are," he took time to host the ICAN Children's Poster Art Contest YouTube celebration.
+He is being honored for his positive impact on the youth of Los Angeles and around the world, and his exceptional contribution to the LA county child abuse prevention month.
+Even though he was just wrapping as star of the

+HBO series "We Are Who We Are", he took time to host the ICAN Children's Poster Art Contest YouTube celebration.
 His magnetic personality and talent were critical to the success of this production to honor the children.
 His continuing commitment to helping prevent harm to children is invaluable.
+AM WORKSHOP SESSIONS 1A.
+WHEN FAMILY VIOLENCE ENDS IN DEATH: PROMOTING HEALING IN GRIEVING CHILDREN AND TEENS PRESENTERS: